tksarah/fetch-command-out/README.md

-fetch-files
+fetch-command-out
 =========

-Ansible Role: fetch-file
+Ansible Role: fetch-command-out
 ------------

 As executing the playbook, the role is copied from the target host in background and save it as a text file.
-The role allows to get the list of specific files simply.
+The role allows to get the command list of specific output files simply.

 Install
 ------------